Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Dictionaries for the works council

 The second, revised edition of a German - English dictionary has recently been published.
 It is the result of a language project of the German Mining, Chemical and Energy Industrial Union.
-It contains about 5,000 key words from the working world on subjects like work, economy, job training, European Union, law, politics and health and safety.
-The book there by offers a translation of technical terms which are usually missing from many standard language dictionaries.
+It contains about 5,000 key words from the working world on subjects like work, economy, job training, European Union, law, politics and occupational safety.
+The book offers a translation of technical terms which are usually missing from many standard language dictionaries.

 Christiane Horstenkamp